scikit-build/scikit-build-core/README.md

 # A list of packages to auto-copy into the wheel.
 If this is not set, it will
 # default to the first of ``src/<package>``, ``python/<package>``, or
 # ``<package>`` if they exist.
 The prefix(s) will be stripped from the package
 # name inside the wheel.
+If a dict, provides a mapping of package name to source
+# directory.
 wheel.packages = ["src/<package>", "python/<package>", "<package>"]

 # The Python tags.
 The default (empty string) will use the default Python